athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Bestiary 2/Sceaduinar.md

 health:
   - name: ""
   - name: HP
-    desc: "100; __Immunities__  death effects,  drained; __Weaknesses__ holy 10; __Resistances__ physical 5 (except adamantine)"
+    desc: "100, void healing; __Immunities__  death effects,  drained; __Weaknesses__ holy 10; __Resistances__ physical 5 (except adamantine)"
 abilities_top:
   - name: ""

 abilities_mid:
   - name: ""
   - name: "Void Child"
-    desc: " (scrying) Sceaduinars have neither souls nor the ability to create.
+    desc: "  Sceaduinars have neither souls nor the ability to create.
 A sceaduinar is immune to effects that target a soul (such as bind soul or resurrect) or that require knowledge of a creature's identity (such as scrying), and critically fails Crafting checks."

   - name: "Wing Flash"
     desc: "`pf2:r`  **Trigger** A creature attempts a melee attack against a sceaduinar or an Acrobatics check to [[Actions/Tumble Through|Tumble Through]] the sceaduinar's space\n* * *\n\n**Effect** The sceaduinar flexes its wings to emit a brief pulse of void energy that deals 4d6 void damage to the triggering creature (DC 22 Reflex check save)."